-Switching to a ZE truck is at least partly a leap of faith, with fleets relying largely on OEM and dealer claims.
-Before switching, managers want confidence that examples are relevant to their business and their operation will continue unimpeded.
-But even diligent research will likely only provide limited relevant information, possibly about other applications, or even other countries.
+Switching to a ZE truck is at least partly a leap of faith, relying largely on OEM and dealer claims.
+Even diligent research will likely only reveal published experience from other applications or even other countries.
+But before changing, managers want confidence that examples are relevant to their business and their operation will continue unimpeded.
 Below are the many elements that workshop participants said needed to be clear in their minds.